pkucmus/backpack-checker/README.md

 )
 ```

-Not everything would respond with just `2.20.3` like `docker-compose --version --short` does in that case you can always overload the `validate` method:
+If a command doesn't directly return something like `2.20.3` (as `docker-compose --version --short` does), you can override the `validate` method:

 ```python
 from semver import Version